Dave Gettleman

-David Alan Gettleman (born February 21, 1951) is a former American football executive in the National Football League (NFL) who was the senior vice president and general manager for the New York Giants from 2018 to 2021 and the Carolina Panthers from 2013 to 2017.
+David Alan Gettleman (born February 21, 1951) is an American former professional football executive in the National Football League (NFL).
+He was the general manager for the Carolina Panthers from 2013 to 2017 and the New York Giants from 2018 to 2021.

 Early life and education

 Gettleman grew up in the Mattapan neighborhood of Boston, Massachusetts.
 He attended Boston Latin School, where he played varsity football.
 He then attended Springfield College, where he earned a degree in education and played offensive tackle on the freshman football team.
 Gettleman has two master's degrees: one in physical education from Southern Connecticut State in 1978, and another in sports administration from St. Thomas University in 1986.

 Football career

 Coaching

 He began his football career as a teacher-coach at Spackenkill High School in Poughkeepsie, New York.
-As the head coach from 1973–78 and 1980–81, Gettleman led his teams to two league titles, competing against schools twice the size as Spackenkill.
+As the head coach from 1973 to 1978 and from 1980 to 1981, Gettleman led his teams to two league titles, competing against schools twice the size as Spackenkill.
 He spent a season as a volunteer assistant at Cal State Long Beach in 1979.
 Gettleman joined the faculty of Kingston High School in 1982 and became the head coach in 1984, leading his team to a Section I Bowl berth.